openstack/tacker/doc/source/user/vnfm_usage_guide.rst

 ======================

 Tacker VNF Manager (VNFM) component manages the life-cycle of a Virtual Network Function (VNF).
-VNFM takes care of deployment, monitoring, scaling and removal of VNFs on a Virtual Infrastructure Manager (VIM).
+VNFM takes care of deployment, monitoring, updating, scaling and removal of VNFs on a Virtual Infrastructure Manager (VIM).

 Onboarding VNF